dmyersturnbull/tyrannosaurus/README.md

 ```
 No pun intended, of course.

-You can also update the versions to the most recent available on PyPi and any Anaconda channels specified in an environment.yml:
+You can also update the versions to the most recent available on PyPi and your Anaconda channels:
+It will report inconsistencies between Anaconda channel versions and versions on PyPi.

 ```
 tyrannosaurus bump
 ```

-It will report inconsistencies between Anaconda channel versions and versions on PyPi.

 Finally, you can use [pipreqs](https://github.com/bndr/pipreqs) to find dependencies from your imports: